hylang/hy/docs/contrib/future.rst

-The ``(import [__future__ [TailRec]])`` command gives programmers a simple way to use tail-call optimization (TCO) in their Hy code, even for mutually recursive functions.
+The ``(import [__future__ [TailRec]])`` command gives programmers a simple way to use tail-call optimization (TCO) in their Hy code, with no need for trampoline or recur.
+Supports mutually recursive functions.

     A tail call is a subroutine call that happens inside another procedure as its final action; it may produce a return value which